jeremyButtler/freezeTB/included-programs.md

   means that if you like a particular program, then you can compile it out separately.

+Some of the programs apply to more then just TB.
+In these cases the program can be found in my bioTools repository.

 For unix several of the programs are installed in the install step, however for windows you will have to copy each one.